Getting Started

 button on the Toolbar).
 By default, MidiStickers will detect and enable your first MIDI Input Device.

-For your conveniece, there is a built in synthetizer in MidiStickers (Play MIDI Input
+Enable or disable MIDI controllers in the the Audio/MIDI tab.
+For your conveniece, there is a built in synthetizer in MidiStickers (Play MIDI Input setting) to generate sounds from your MIDI controller or even your PC keyboard (with the Virtual Piano/Fretboard widgets).

 For an in-depth explanation of all configurations, including using external VST instruments to generate your sounds, check out the Settings Window reference page.